-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results concomitantly treated with a stable dosage of MTX (15 to 25 mg weekly, or ≥7.5 mg weekly in patients with intolerance to higher doses).
-Concomitant treatment with SSZ, HCQ, NSAIDs and stable low- dose oral corticosteroids (≤10 mg/day prednisone equivalent) were allowed. and 61.4%, respectively; 95% CI not reported).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs adalimumab 40 mg subcutaneously every other week and MTX Patients were concomitantly treated with a stable dosage of MTX (15 to 25 mg weekly, or ≥7.5 mg weekly in patients with intolerance to higher doses).
+Concomitant treatment with SSZ, HCQ, NSAIDs and stable low- dose oral corticosteroids (≤10 mg/day prednisone equivalent) were allowed. biologic therapy response (DAS28 <2.6), low disease activity (DAS28 ≤ 3.2), and HAQ-DI The proportions of patients achieving ACR 70 response were comparable between abatacept and adalimumab treatment groups (29.2 and 26%, respectively; 95% CI not reported).
+Mean improvements in DAS 28 were comparable between abatacept and adalimumab treatment groups (-2.30 and -2.27, respectively; 95% CI not reported).
+The proportions of patients achieving remission (DAS28 <2.6) were also comparable between abatacept and adalimumab treatment groups (43.3 and 41.9%, respectively; 95% CI not reported).
+In addition, the proportions of patients achieving low disease activity (DAS28 ≤3.2) were comparable between abatacept and adalimumab treatment groups (59.3 and 61.4%, respectively; 95% CI not reported).
 Improvements in the HAQ-DI score were comparable between abatacept and adalimumab treatment groups (60.4 and 57.0%, respectively; difference, 3.4%; 95% CI, -4.5 to 11.3%).
-Schiff et al 108 Abatacept 125 mg subcutaneously once weekly and MTX vs adalimumab 40 mg subcutaneously every other week and MTX Patients were concomitantly treated with a stable dosage of MTX (15 to 25 mg weekly, or MC, RCT Patients 18 years of age with a confirmed diagnosis of RA for ≤5 years, inadequate response to MTX, and who had not received previous biologic therapy N=646 2 years Primary: ACR20 at two years Secondary: ACR 50, ACR 70, DAS 28, remission response (DAS28 <2.6), low disease activity (DAS28 ≤3.2), HAQ-DI, and mTSS Primary: The proportions of patients achieving ACR 20 response were comparable between abatacept and adalimumab treatment groups (59.7 and 60.1%, respectively; 95% CI not reported).
+Schiff et al 113 Abatacept 125 mg subcutaneously once weekly and MTX vs adalimumab 40 mg subcutaneously every MC, RCT Patients 18 years of age with a confirmed diagnosis of RA for ≤5 years, inadequate response to MTX, and who had not received previous biologic therapy N=646 2 years Primary: ACR20 at two years Secondary: ACR 50, ACR 70, DAS 28, remission response (DAS28 <2.6), low disease activity (DAS28 ≤3.2), HAQ-DI, and mTSS Primary: The proportions of patients achieving ACR 20 response were comparable between abatacept and adalimumab treatment groups (59.7 and 60.1%, respectively; 95% CI not reported).
 Secondary: The proportions of patients achieving ACR 50 response were comparable between abatacept and adalimumab treatment groups (44.7 and 46.6%, respectively; 95% CI not reported).
 The proportions of patients achieving ACR 70 response were comparable between abatacept and adalimumab treatment groups (31.1 and 29.3%, respectively; 95% CI not reported).
-Mean improvements in DAS 28 were comparable between abatacept and adalimumab treatment groups (31.1 and 29.3%, respectively; 95% CI not reported).
-Mean improvements in DAS 28 were comparable between abatacept and adalimumab treatment groups (-2.35 and -2.33, respectively; 95% CI not reported).
-The proportions of patients achieving remission (DAS28 <2.6) were also comparable between abatacept and adalimumab treatment groups (50.6 and 53.3%, respectively; 95% CI not reported).
-In addition, the proportions of patients achieving low disease activity (DAS28 ≤3.2) were comparable between abatacept and adalimumab treatment groups (65.3 and 68.0%, respectively; 95% CI not reported).
-Improvements in the HAQ-DI score were comparable between abatacept